lillianlaihughes/Module-02-First-Portfolio/README.md

 # Module-02-First-Portfolio
-Lillian's first attempt at making a Professional Portfolio (A work in very sloooow progress, obviously!)
+Lillian's first attempt at making a Professional Portfolio (a masterpiece in very sloooow progress, obviously!)